CircuitChaos/OpenMicron/README.md

 ## Contact with the author

-I have a name and a HAM radio call sign, but I prefer to stay anonymous :) Please use the GitHub issue reporting system for the contact.
+I have a name and a HAM radio call sign, but I prefer to stay anonymous :) Please use the GitHub issue reporting system for contact.